helm/helm-www/content/en/docs/intro/install.md

 This guide shows how to install the Helm CLI.
 Helm can be installed either from source, or from pre-built binary releases.

+## From The Helm Project

+The Helm project provides two ways to fetch and install Helm.
+These are the official methods to get Helm releases.
+In addition to that, the Helm community provides methods to install Helm through different package managers.
+Installation through those methods can be found below the official methods.

 ### From the Binary Releases

 Every [release](https://github.com/helm/helm/releases) of Helm provides binary